ToshioCP/Gtk4-tutorial/gfm/sec21.md

 ## Compilation and installation.

-If you build Gtk4 from the source, use `--prefix` option.
+If you build GTK 4 from the source, use `--prefix` option.

 ~~~
 $ meson --prefix=$HOME/local _build